garygru/Unflagr/README.md

 ## What it does

 Drop any app onto Unflagr and remove the quarantine flag that makes macOS block it — one click and it opens normally.
 You can also inspect and remove any other extended attributes on files and folders.
+This is actually the same like typing *xattr -d com.apple.quarantine appname* into the Terminal.

 ## Installation